Frequently Asked Questions

 What services do volunteers provide to CCV members?

 Volunteers can help change a member’s hard-to-reach light bulbs; show them how to set up or use a new computer or an e-mail account; drive them to the store or to a medical appointment; help them organize their files, bills and monthly payments; chop some weeds in their garden; or occasionally walk their dog.
 The CCV office puts out via e-mail regular calls for volunteer assistance.
-Volunteers are generally expected to participate monthly in at least one or two activities or calls for assistance.
-Members are eligible to receive up to three services per week, whether those be a combination of rides or other volunteer services.
+Volunteers generally participate monthly in at least one or two activities or calls for assistance.

 How do I request a volunteer?